What is the best part about adopting a child in Montana?

 No, facilitators are not provided the ability to practice adoption in the State of Montana.
 There is nothing in Montana laws that address facilitators.

 What are the regulations regarding birth mother expenses?

 The Montana Law does specify that reasonable adoption fees may be paid by the adoptive parents for the actual cost of services.
 The law specifies what services are acceptable.

 What should I know about birth father rights in Montana?

-Birth Father’s rights are taken seriously in Montana.
+Birth Father’s rights are taken seriously in the state.
 The law indicates the ways that the father’s rights could be handled in an adoption.
 The birth father has equal rights to the child.
 He can sign a consent allowing the child to be adopted.
-He can indicate his interest by registering as a putative father prior to the birth or after the birth but before the legal proceedings.
+He can indicate his interest by registering as a putative father before the birth or after the birth but before the legal proceedings.
 If the birth mother is married at the time of conception, her husband must relinquish his rights.